whisher/react-typescript-todo-redux-toolkit/README.md

 # React Typescript Todo Redux

-A simple todo using react typescript with hooks and tailwind
+A simple todo using react typescript redux scss and bootstrap